awslabs/multi-model-server/docs/batch_inference_with_mms.md

 Batching in the Machine-Learning/Deep-Learning is a process of aggregating inference-requests and sending this aggregated requests through the ML/DL framework for inference at once.
 Model Server (MMS) was designed to natively supports micro batching of incoming inference requests.
 This functionality provides customer using MMS to optimally utilize their host resources, because most ML/DL frameworks are optimized for batch requests.
 This optimal utilization of host resources in turn reduces the operational expense of hosting an inference service using MMS.
-In this document we will go through an example of how this is done and compare the performance of running a batched inference against running single inferences.
+In this document we will go through an example of how this is done and compare the performance of running a batched inference against running single inference.

 ## Prerequisites:
 Before jumping into this document, please go over the following docs